Minidoughnut/Minidoughnut/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 🌱 I’m currently learning **AWS, Azure, Terraform, Kubernetes, Jenkins, Ansible**
+- 🌱 I’m currently learning to **expand the core functionalities of K8s and also contribute to open-source projects**.

 - 💬 Feel free to ask me about anything related to: